flipcoder/textbeat/README.md

 - (And finally...)
 Recording and encoding audio output of a project
 ```

-I may rewrite in C++ if I really end up needing the speed, but I might be able
-to make this work by moving the time-critical things to separate processes.
+I eventually will rewrite this in C++ to achieve better speed.
+Until then, I'll make use of python's multiprocessing and possibly
+separate processes to achieve as much as I can do for timing critical stuff.

 >:)